sunfounder/3in1-kit/docs/source/basic_project/basic_project.rst

 * :ref:`ar_analog_read`: Read the voltage of the analog pin, which can be used to read the working condition of the knob.

-There are also some components that require additional libraries for use, and these are grouped under the section :ref:`ar_add_libraries`.
+There are also some components that require additional libraries for use, and these are grouped under the section :ref:`install_libraries_ar`.

 Finally, the kit also provides some :ref:`ar_funny_project`, which includes many simple and useful manipulations.
 Try this section of code and you will understand how most simple projects work.